DOG 2026 (English)

 Media Check

 All oral presentations must be submitted at the Central Media Check at least 2 hours prior to the corresponding session.
 Speakers of early morning sessions (8:30 – 9:45) must submit their presentation on the evening prior to the presentation.
 In case of early morning sessions on Thursday, speakers are required to upload their presentations online before the start of the congress.
-Presentations can be submitted on-site using a USB stick or online before the congress.
-Online submission will be available through a designated link, which will be accessible from the beginning of September, approximately four weeks prior to the congress.
-Speakers will receive a separate email from M-Events Cross Media GmbH with access information and instructions regarding formats and codices.
+Presentations may be submitted on-site via USB stick or online prior to the congress.
+Online submission will be available via a designated link, which will be accessible from the beginning of September, approximately four weeks before the congress.
+All speakers will receive a separate email from M-Events Cross Media GmbH with access details and instructions regarding formats and codices.
 All speakers are requested to submit their presentations in MS PowerPoint format (16:9); presentations may include graphical, audio, and video content.
-It is important to embed fonts in the presentation.
-Speakers can review and make changes to their presentations at the Central Media Check.
-During the session, speakers will directly access their presentations at the speaker’s desk, and projection will be exclusively done via a projector.
-Please note that projecting slides or overhead transparencies are not possible.
-Due to technical limitations, the use of personal laptops will not be feasible.
-Please be aware that all stored data will be permanently deleted shortly after the Congress concludes.
+To avoid display issues, all fonts should be embedded in the presentation.
+Speakers may review and make changes to their presentations at the Central Media Check.
+During the session, speakers will directly access their presentations at the speaker’s desk, and projection will be exclusively done via the conference system.
+Please note that the projection of slides or overhead transparencies is not possible and the use of personal laptops is not permitted.
+Please be aware that all stored presentation data will be permanently deleted shortly after the conclusion of the Congress.

 Poster Exhibition and Poster Sizes

-Posters will be categorized into groups based on their respective topics.
-Each poster will be showcased in the exhibition for one day.
-Please hang your poster at the poster exhibition between 7:00 am and 8:00 am on the day of your session.
-Authors are responsible for taking down their posters from 5:30 pm to 6:30 pm on the same day.
-Posters not removed by 6:30 pm will be handled and disposed off by the congress staff.
-If an author of a “Poster of the Day” is unable to retrieve the poster at the end of the congress, the DOG office should be informed about it.
-The congress staff will then remove and mail it back to the author.
+Posters must be mounted in the poster exhibition area between 7:00 am and 8:00 am on the day of the respective session.
+Authors are responsible for removing their posters between 5:30 pm to 6:30 pm on the same day.
+Posters not removed by 6:30 pm will be removed and disposed of by the congress staff.
+If an author of a “Poster of the Day” is unable to retrieve the poster at the end of the congress, the congress staff will remove the poster and return it by mail to the author.
+Please inform the congress staff in advance if you are unable to collect your “Poster of the Day”.

 Width: 90 cm, height: 120 cm (upright format)

-Materials for mounting your posters and personal assistance will be available on site.
-Include an email address on the poster for participants to contact you regarding any questions.
+Materials for mounting posters and on-site assistance will be provided.
+Please include an email address on your poster so that participants may contact you with questions.

 Poster Sessions / Duration of Presentation / Language